Relief, Clarity and Personal Growth

 • Treatment/management for clinically diagnosed eating disorders (including Eating Disorder Plans)

-Although I am unable to see clients for the above situations, I am more than happy to assist with information about what other services may assist if we do encounter these issues in your sessions.
+Although I do not provide the above services, I am more than happy to assist with linking you in with other service providers who may be able to provide such services if we encounter these issues in your therapy sessions.

 Fees and Funding Options

-If you obtain a Mental Health Treatment Plan (MHTP) and referral letter from your GP, you can claim a Medicare rebate for up to 10 sessions per calendar year.
-As I am a Clinical Psychologist you can claim the highest level of Medicare rebate for your sessions ($145.25 rebate per session).
-After you receive the rebate, the gap cost is essentially $109.75 per session (i.e $255 session fee paid minus the $145.25 rebate you receive back from Medicare after payment).
+However, if you obtain a Mental Health Treatment Plan (MHTP) and referral letter from your GP, you can claim Medicare rebates for up to 10 sessions per calendar year of $145.25 per session, which means the gap cost is $109.75 per session (i.e. $255 session fee paid minus the $145.25 rebate you receive back from Medicare).
+The full $255 fee is paid on the day of your session and then the rebate will be automatically processed for you, and deposited to you by Medicare usually within 24 hours.

-Cancellation policy: Your session time is set aside especially for you when you make each booking; however, it is understandable life can be unpredictable and occasionally you may need to reschedule or cancel your appointment.
-If you need to cancel or reschedule an appointment, please do so as early as possible, with more than 48 hours notice before your session.
-This timeframe allows for someone else to be booked in who might be waiting for much needed services (if you cancel under the requested timeframe, it is unlikely that at short notice someone else can be scheduled in).
-In the event of a late cancellation or rescheduling (within 48 hours), or a missed appointment, without extenuating circumstances, a cancellation fee of $105 will be applied (and the above Medicare or private health insurance rebates cannot be claimed for this fee).
+Cancellation policy: It is understandable life can be unpredictable and occasionally you may need to reschedule or cancel your appointment.
+If you need to cancel or reschedule, please do so as early as possible, with more than 48 hours notice before your session.
+This timeframe allows for someone else to be booked in who might be waiting for much needed services.
+In the event of a late cancellation or rescheduling (less than 48 hours), or a missed appointment, without extenuating circumstances, a cancellation fee of $105 will be applied for privately funded and Medicare funded consultations (and the above Medicare or private health insurance rebates cannot be claimed for this fee).
 Thank you for your understanding.

 • Lifeline: 13 11 14 (24/7)